litestar-org/litestar/docs/usage/3-parameters.md

 ### The Parameter Function

-The Parameter (named like a class for aesthetic reasons) is a wrapper on top of the pydantic [Field](https://pydantic-docs.helpmanual.io/usage/schema/#field-customization) function.
+The Parameter is a wrapper on top of the pydantic [Field](https://pydantic-docs.helpmanual.io/usage/schema/#field-customization) function.
 As such, you can use most of the kwargs of Field (`alias`, `extra` and `default_factory` are removed) with Parameter and have an identical result - the additional kwargs accepted by `Parameter` are passed to the resulting pydantic `FieldInfo` as an `extra`